Chipotle Aioli – Chipotle Mayo Recipe

-Easy Chipotle Aioli is a verstile condiment.
-Use this chipotle mayo recipe on deli sandwiches, burgers, grilled cheese, fries, onion rings and more!
+Easy Chipotle Aioli, also known as Chipotle Mayo, is a verstile condiment.
+Use this chipotle mayo recipe on deli sandwiches, burgers, grilled cheese, fries, onion rings, fish tacos and more!
 Add a little spice to your life with aioli sauce.

 Chipotle Aioli is an easy aioli sauce recipe for dipping or spreading.
 Also known as chipotle mayo, make it in just 5 minutes and use on everything!